UK, US agree truce in Airbus-Boeing dispute | DW | 17.06.2021

 The truce in the 17-year conflict comes two days after the EU and the US reached a similar agreement.

-Britain's Trade Ministry said in a statement that both sides had agreed to suspend these tariffs for five years and cooperate more closely on tackling unfair trade practices by non-market economies.
+Britain's Trade Ministry said in a statement that the US and UK had now agreed to suspend these tariffs for five years and cooperate more closely on tackling unfair trade practices by non-market economies.

 "Today's deal draws a line under an incredibly damaging issue," British Trade Minister Liz Truss said.